PRTTMPRPHT/useful-intellij-live-templates/README.md

 ## License and Contributing

-By contributing, you agree that your contributions will be licensed under its [Unlicense](./LICENSE).
+By contributing, you agree that your contributions will be licensed under the repository's [Unlicense](./LICENSE).